kitchej/TCPLib/Documentation/docs.md

 * **max_clients:**
-An positive int representing the maximum allowed connections.
-Zero indicates that the server will allow infinite. connections.
+An positive integer representing the maximum allowed connections.
+Zero indicates that the server will allow infinite connections.

 * **timeout:**
-A positive int representing the amount of time the server will wait on a connection.
+A positive integer representing the amount of time the server will wait on a connection.
 A value of None indicates an infinite timeout.

 * **client_count:**